Forms and data collection

 Because of this diversity, questions on intersex should be separated from questions about sex or gender.
 Separating intersex from a question on sex and/or gender will avoid misgendering or mis-classifying people with intersex variations (describing our sex assignments, sex markers and gender identities inaccurately).
 It also avoids inadvertently includes false positives, people who mistake intersex for a non-binary gender identity.

 Adding a specific question will help to prevent false negatives, that is a failure of someone who fits a criterion to tick a survey box that is intended for them.
 By helping to demonstrate an understanding of intersex variations, it will also help ensure commencement or completion of a survey.
-This approach also correctly can enable the management of a person’s intersex status as sensitive data, while this is not yet the case for sex or gender.
+This approach also correctly can enable the management of a person’s innate variation of sex characteristics as sensitive data, while this is not currently the case for sex or gender.

 It is not possible to assume that survey respondents understand what is meant by the term “intersex”.
 We strongly recommend making the question descriptive:

-Were you born with a variation of sex characteristics (this is sometimes called intersex or differences of sex development)?
+Were you born with a variation of sex characteristics (sometimes called intersex or differences of sex development)?

-It may be appropriate to include the responses “Don’t know” or “Prefer not to say”.
+It may be appropriate to include the responses “Don’t know” or “Prefer not to say”, as shown above.

-Important note: if the language on being “born with” is removed, then the wording asks a different question because it thus includes people who have acquired variations in sex characteristics, for example, through medical gender transition, female genital mutilation or other trauma, or other health issues.
+Important note: if language on being “born with” variations is removed, then the wording asks a different question because it thus includes people who have acquired variations in sex characteristics, for example, through medical gender transition, female genital mutilation or other trauma, or other health issues.
 Synonyms for ‘born with’ include ‘innate’.
+Please ensure that your language specifies innate or inborn traits, either in your question or in supporting information.

-Recording the diversity and health needs of the intersex population
+Recording the diversity and health needs of people with innate variations of sex characteristics

-If you need to capture medical or health information on an intersex population, it is appropriate to ask for any available diagnoses, or a description.
+If you need to capture medical or health information on people with innate variations of sex characteristics, it is appropriate to ask for any available diagnoses, or a description.
 In doing so, it is important to be aware that some people may lack an accurate diagnosis, and some people mistake intersex for other concepts.
-This is sensitive information.
+Please be aware that this is sensitive information.
 We recommend consulting our guidance on including intersex people in research studies.

 More information